About the Thesis Fair

 Mauritskade 63, 1092 AD Amsterdam

-Developed initially in 2011 for students in Master Software Engineering, the Thesis Fair has since grown and is now available to 5 programmes in The Graduate School of Informatics (GSI).
-Each year, approximately 350-500 students and over 200 representatives from research and industry participate, making it a highly anticipated occasion.
+Developed initially in 2011 for students in Master Software Engineering, the Thesis Fair has since grown and is now available to 7 of our 8 programmes in The Graduate School of Informatics (GSI).
+Each year, approximately 400-500 students and over 200 representatives from research and industry participate, making it a highly anticipated occasion.

-We are pleased to announce that the AI Thesis Fair and General Thesis Fair will now be held on the same day, providing a comprehensive event for all participants.
+The AI Thesis Fair and General Thesis Fair are held on the same day, providing a comprehensive event for all participants.
 Starting at 8:30, the AI Thesis Fair will kick off, offering MSc AI students and interested organisations the opportunity to connect and engage until lunchtime.
 Participants of the AI Thesis Fair will also be provided with a delicious lunch to enjoy.

 Following lunch, there will be a designated time for booth breakdown for organisations not participating in the second half of the event.
 During this time, new organisations will arrive and begin setting up their tables, preparing for the General Thesis Fair session.
-This session will be dedicated to students from five programmes: MSc Information Studies (Data Science Track and Information Systems Track), MSc Computational Science, MSc Logic, and MSc Software Engineering.
+This session will be dedicated to students from six programmes: MSc Computational Science, MSc Computer Science, MSc Information Studies (Data Science Track and Information Systems Track), MSc Logic, MSc Software Engineering, and MSc Security and Network Engineering.
 Additionally, alongside the participants from the morning session, the General Thesis Fair will welcome additional organisations and Research Groups.

 The event will conclude with a borrel, allowing all participants to come together and enjoy a pleasant social gathering.